MHaurel/nn-concept-interpreter/README.md

 ## HEATMAPS CATEGORIES

-* Generate barplot to show the amount of samples in each category
+* Thresh selector (Working)
-* Thresh selector
+  * Need to update the selector of ExploreCategoryWidget
-* Make CNN analysis working (churches
+* Make CNN analysis working (churches)
   * ==> to check
 * Check on min-pv and mean-pred and std-pred (calcul of pred may not be good)
 * Loading pop-up